MaxTheWhale/firefox-extensions-ecosystem/doc/API_proposal.md

 ## Methods
 The API provides classes for each cloud storage provider that are used as the interface.
+All of the methods are asynchronous, meaning they return a Promise.
+Therefore it is recommended to call the methods with the `await` keyword from within an `async` function, to make sure the method completes before continuing.
 The following methods are available:

 | Method    | Description | Returns |
 |-----------|-------------|---------|